 Skin lesion removal is commonly performed and generally safe.
 However, in order to make an informed decision and give your consent, you need to be aware of the possible side-effects and the risk of complications of this procedure.

-These are the unwanted, but mostly temporary effects of a successful treatment.
+These are the unwanted, but mostly temporary effects of successful treatment.
 You may have some pain, swelling, and bruising of the skin around the wound.
 A skin wound will usually leave a scar.
 How big and noticeable this is depends on how much of your skin is removed.
 Ask your doctor about how much scarring to expect after your treatment.
 Most scars fade significantly over the first year.

 This is when problems occur during or after the operation.
 Most people aren't affected.
 The possible complications of any operation include an unexpected reaction to the anesthetic, excessive bleeding or an infection.
 After having a skin lesion removed, there's a risk you may develop an infection.
 An infected wound can take longer to heal and may result in a more noticeable scar.
 Contact your GP if your wound: